Sec. 2. As used in this article:

 (3) must pass an examination administered by an entity approved by the board; and

-(4) may not take any part of the examination described in subdivision (3) more than three (3) times.
+(4) may not take the examination described in subdivision (3) more than three (3) times.

 Dental hygienist license; examination; fee; expiration; renewal; reinstatement; display